 Why Does the Game Have a Green Version in Japan?

-Upon its initial release in Japan, the two versions of the game were the red and green versions.
-Most people are aware of this regional difference in versions, since the remakes on Game Boy Advance feature those original colours, but I still feel compelled to explain it.
+Upon its initial release in Japan the two versions of the game were the red and green versions.
+Most people are aware of this regional difference in versions since the remakes on Game Boy Advance feature those original colours but I still feel compelled to explain it.

-We’ll talk about Yellow some other time.
+We’ll talk about Yellow in its own article.

 Why Did It Take Two Years for the Game to Be Localized and Released in North America?